 One of the differentiating features on Tumblr (unlike other social networks) is that you get to personalize your page by choosing either a custom theme or a premium one.
 The latter is a paid option but gives you more room for customization.
 There are lots of great and free themes to work with, so don’t get hung up on the premium option.

 Under your username, you will see ‘Untitled’, if you move your cursor there you will see the ‘Edit Appearance’ option.
 Here is where you will be taken next, and you can see what your current page looks like to other users.

-Here is what your page will look like when you change the header image, the avatar, title, and description:
+Here is what your page will look like when you change the header image, the avatar, and title:

 To change your theme, you will have to look through the different themes available.
 Changing this will change the appearance of your page (not in the feed) but with your domain name.
-The tumblr themes are made by tumblr or fellow tumblr enthusiasts.
+The Tumblr themes are made by Tumblr or fellow blogging enthusiasts.